Tax Planning in Columbus, GA

 • Review the Retirement Plans You Offer Employees —

 Setting up retirement plans like 401(k)s, 403(b)s, and similar options can help reduce tax obligations.
-With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Columbus, GA about retirement plan tax benefits is recommended.
+The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Columbus, GA about how these changes impact tax planning.

 For high-income business owners with well-paid employees, consider a Cash Balance Pension Plan.
 While this may involve substantial contributions, the tax savings can be considerable.